 Once you understand and appreciate how hierarchy can be harnessed to influence how your users perceive page elements, you can design more effective mobile e-commerce pages that support your clients’ goals of increased conversions.

-Speaking of conversions in e-commerce, the hierarchy of importance dictates that a product or an offer on a page is first communicated to the shopper, after which he then has the chance to act on the call to action with a simple click.
+Speaking of conversions in e-commerce, the hierarchy of importance dictates that a product, related products, or an offer on a page is first communicated to the shopper, after which he then has the chance to act on the call to action with a simple click.

 Pepsi’s mobile site demonstrates a great example of this:

 Note how the big-font headline in white at the top of the page grabs your attention almost immediately.
 The color contrast between white and blue and the large letters facilitates easy reading.
 Plus, the headline is right at the end of the first horizontal movement that makes up the typical, F-shaped reading pattern common among readers on the web.
-All these elements work together to contribute to making the title the most important feature on the page’s hierarchy.
+All these elements work together to contribute to making the title the most important feature on the page’s hierarchy, which still maintaining the brand's ecommerce color palette.

 From there, users’ eyes will drift to the yellow call to action button right beneath the headline because the color contrast is even more stark there.
 Because the button is smaller than the headline, however, users’ eyes should only pay attention to it after reading the headline.